Row concave Shape Decorative svg added to bottom

 Application Open and Awarded Year-Round

-The NCW Foundation for Youth Grant was established to provide funding for programs that directly benefit youth in Chelan and Douglas counties.
+The NCW Foundation for Youth Grant was established in 2017 to provide funding for programs that directly benefit youth in Chelan and Douglas counties.
+Special consideration is given to programs that either benefit many youth or give youth an opportunity they might not otherwise be able to access or afford.

 Eligibility and Terms

-• Grant funds must be spent directly on youth 18 and under in Chelan and Douglas counties
+• Grant funds must be spent directly on youth 18 and under in Chelan or Douglas counties

 • Up to $1,000 can be requested for one or more projects/programs per organization